chapnitsky/bsc/README.md

 # Default Reasoning in text corpus
 B.sc Project

-Creating guesses -> Showing results in a website -> Ask the user for correction -> Gather data -> train & test
+Creating guesses on wikipedia articles sentences-> Showing results in a custom website -> Ask the user for validation of the data -> Gather data -> train & test our deep neural network with: Embedding, LSTM and finally a Fully Connected layer.